-Experts in analysing data are needed for solving challenging data-driven problems such as understanding of text documents, conversation and social media; creating intelligent search engines; finding data-driven insights into phenomena of society, economy and culture; creating data-driven solutions for medical and biological problems, and enabling self-driving cars and autonomous robots.
+Experts on analyzing data are needed for solving challenging data-driven problems such as understanding of text documents, conversation and social media; creating intelligent search engines; finding data-driven insights into phenomena of society, economy and culture; creating data-driven solutions for medical and biological problems, and enabling self-driving cars and autonomous robots.

-Statistical Data Analytics (M.Sc.) track features several similar topic areas as the Data Science (M.Sc.) track but Statistical Data Analytics (M.Sc.) track places more emphasis on aspects of data science where statistical understanding and modelling of data variation and uncertainty is a crucial advantage.
+The Statistical Data Analytics (M.Sc.) track features several similar topic areas as the Data Science (M.Sc.) track but the Statistical Data Analytics (M.Sc.) track places more emphasis on aspects of data science and artificial intelligence where statistical understanding and modelling of data uncertainty, variation and dependency is a crucial advantage.

 Statistical Data Analytics (M.Sc.) teaches you to understand data analysis and master necessary skills, such as data cleansing, integration, modelling and prediction, and interactive exploration of data and models.
 You will learn methods ranging from probabilistic approaches through efficient data mining algorithms to flexible deep learning with neural networks.
 You will also learn to present data analysis results to decision-makers with descriptive summaries and visualisations.

-Statistical Data Analytics (M.Sc.) track is one of the seven tracks in the Master’s degree programme in Computing Sciences, a new degree programme starting in August 2020.
+The Statistical Data Analytics (M.Sc.) track is one of the seven tracks in the Master’s degree programme in Computing Sciences, a degree programme that started in August 2020.

 Information about studies

-- Choose suitable data analysis methods for the analysis tasks at hand from a reasonably wide selection of methods, including methods that are necessary for integrating data from different data sources during data preprocessing and/or analysis.
+Choose suitable data analysis methods for the analysis tasks at hand from a reasonably wide selection of statistical and computational methods, including methods that are necessary for integrating data from different data sources during data preprocessing and/or analysis.

-- Understand in which situations the methods may perform well.
+Understand how well the methods may perform in different situations.

 Analysis needs activities such as data cleansing, data integration, modelling and prediction, interactive and iterative visualisation of data, and models for the refinement of hypotheses and models.
 The presentation of intermediate and final results to decision-makers requires mastery of visualisation and reporting methods.
 Successful analysts need skills in both computational and statistical topics.

-This track educates top-level experts in computational and statistical data analysis who possess knowledge and skills for the aforementioned tasks and understand the overall processes of data analysis.
+This track educates top-level experts in statistical and computational data analysis who possess knowledge and skills for the aforementioned tasks and understand the overall processes of data analysis.